'It's a shock': Passerby allegedly fatally stabbed with scissors after trying to break up father-son fight

 The incident occurred on a residential street across the road from the Nawton Domain.

-The Nawton local at the scene said family of the deceased have been turning up to the crime scene.
+The Nawton local at the scene said family of the deceased had been turning up to the crime scene.

 "It's pretty sad.
 His family came and they pretty much, as you would feel - shocked and angry and everything else.
 Neighbours came over and tried to comfort them, make sure they were okay.
 I think the partner came as well and she was pretty upset, obviously as you would be," the local said.